-I distressed so many pairs of jeans as a teenager, and thankfully all these years later my style hasn’t’ changed too much.
+I distressed so many pairs of jeans as an emo teenager, and thankfully all these years later my style hasn’t changed too much.

 Upcycling old jeans into shorts is a life hack as old as time; lots of distressed shorts are so expensive when you can just grab a scissors and make your own.

-A tank top is another one of the OG no sew upcycling hacks.
+A tank top is another one of the most common no sew upcycling hacks.
 Hold up a vest to your t-shirt and trace the outline with chalk and get cutting!

 I used to love to get over-sized t-shirts and cut low underarm holes into them when I was a teenager, or cut skulls onto the back.